smmckay/quex-mirror/doc/source/02-syntax/token-id-definition.rst

 Token Identifiers
 =================

-A token identifier is an integer representing the type of lexeme which is identified at a specific position in the input stream.
-Token identifiers may be referred to by named constants, i.e. 'token-ids', or directly with a number or a character code (section :ref:`mode-actions`).
-As mentioned earlier, token identifiers are specified in a ``token`` section such as the following.
+A token identifier is an integer representing the type of lexeme which matches a pattern at a specific position in the input stream.
+Token identifiers may be referred to by named constants.
+In the following, the term token identifier, or 'token-ids', stands for both the integer representing the token type and the token identifier name.
+Which one is meant shall be clear from the context.

+Named constants to be used as token identifiers are specified in a ``token`` section such as the following.

 .. code:: cpp